jim3692/server.nix/README.md

           id = 90;                  # The VLAN ID
           ip = "10.0.90.2";         # The IP for the host
           prefix = 24;              # The prefix of the subnet (10.0.90.2/24)
-          parentInterface = "eth0"; # The parent interface of the VLAN };
+          gateway = "10.0.90.1";    # The default gateway for the host and any container/VM that gets attached to this VLAN parentInterface = "eth0"; # The parent interface of the VLAN };